-double_quotes (codes,chars,atom,string, changeable)
+double_quotes (codes, chars, atom, string, changeable)

-This flag determines how double quoted strings are read by Prolog and is -like character_escapes- maintained for each module.
-If codes (default), a list of character codes is returned, if chars a list of one-character atoms, if atom double quotes are the same as single quotes and finally, string reads the text into a Prolog string (see section 4.24).
-See also atom_chars/2 and atom_codes/2.
+This flag determines how double quoted strings are read by Prolog and is -like character_escapes and back_quotes- maintained for each module.
+The default is string, which produces a string as described in section 5.2.
+If --traditional is given, the default is codes, which produces a list of character codes, integers that represent a Unicode code-point.
+The value chars produces a list of one-character atoms and the value atom makes double quotes the same as single quotes, creating a atom.
+See also section 5.